 While medications help control seizures in many people with epilepsy, approximately 40 to 50 percent have what is known as intractable epilepsy and find no relief from drugs.

 “At one point, we thought medications would be the whole solution to epilepsy, but we now know that’s not the case,” says Michael Smith, MD, director of the Rush Epilepsy Center.
 “Medications are just part of the equation.”

 For some individuals, surgery may be an option, but for others, the risks of surgery far outweigh the benefits.
 If seizures arise from multiple areas of the brain or from especially crucial areas, like the parts of the brain that control speech and movement, surgery could seriously impair the patient.

-To help this hard-to-treat population of epilepsy patients, investigators at Rush evaluate new avenues of treatment.
+To help this hard-to-treat population of epilepsy patients, investigators at Rush evaluate new avenues of treatment, including the following:

-The RNS System, which surgeons place underneath the scalp and has electrodes leading to seizure-causing areas of the brain, continuously monitors brain electrical activity.
+How it works: The RNS System, which neurosurgeons place underneath the scalp and has electrodes leading to seizure-causing areas of the brain, continuously monitors brain electrical activity.

 It detects seizure symptoms before they occur and suppresses the seizure with small shocks that are unnoticeable to the patient.
 The device, which was researched at Rush for approval, has been shown to reduce seizures by at least 50 percent.

 Experts at Rush found a way to make the treatment even more effective: They designed a brain mapping system to more precisely show where to implant NeuroPace.
 They also designed a detection system within NeuroPace that can record patients’ brain activity 24/7 and show where seizures are originating, allowing for more effective surgical treatment in future.